lucasgdb/useful-dev-tools/desktop-tools.md

 [Git Kraken](https://www.gitkraken.com/) | Legendary Git Client for windows, mac and linux.
 Really practical and robust.
 [Meld](https://meldmerge.org) | An open source and cross-platform visual diff and merge tool to compare files and directories.
 (Version control comparison)
-[Sourcetree](https://www.sourcetreeapp.com/) | A Simple GIT UI for windows and mac [Toggl](https://www.toggl.com) | A smart and usefull time tracker for teams containing helpful integrations like with Github for all plans.
+[Sourcetree](https://www.sourcetreeapp.com/) | A Simple GIT UI for windows and mac [Toggl](https://www.toggl.com) | A smart and useful time tracker for teams containing helpful integrations like with Github for all plans.
 [TortoiseGit](https://tortoisegit.org/) | TortoiseGit is a Git revision control client, implemented as an extension to the Windows Shell and based on TortoiseSVN.
 Open source, it is licensed under the GNU General Public License.
 | **Utils** |
 [Agent Ransack](https://www.mythicsoft.com/agentransack/) | Agent Ransack is a file search tool for finding files on your PC or network drives.